City Guides, Japan, Kyoto

 1. Consider making Osaka your base – You might want to consider staying in Osaka when visiting Kyoto.
 Osaka is a great base for your trip if you’re interested in exploring other things in Kansai aside from Kyoto, as I have outlined in my Osaka itinerary blog post here.
 I’ve also made some recommendations on where to stay in Kyoto here.

-2. Etiquette when seeing a Geisha on the street â€“ Take note that if you do happen to see a geisha, it is best to leave them alone.
+2. Etiquette when encountering a Geisha on the street – Kyoto is renowned for its geisha culture, but if you happen to see a geisha, it’s important to respect their space.
 You’re not allowed to speak to them or touch them.
-Geishas put hours to get ready for their appointments, and the kimono they are wearing are usually expensive (some are up to $10,000!).
-It is therefore not polite to touch their prized clothing.
-You’re also not allowed to take photos of them without permission.
-Most geishas are in a hurry and can not entertain requests for photos.
+Geishas put hours into getting ready for their appointments, and the kimono they are wearing are usually expensive (some are up to $10,000!).
+Touching their prized clothing is considered impolite.
+Additionally, taking photos without permission is discouraged.
+When seen on the street, geishas are in a hurry and can not entertain requests for photos.
+In Kyoto, you’d likely see them in the Gion district, which is part of my Kyoto Day 1 itinerary.

 4. Learn how to handle your luggage while traveling in Japan – Moving from one city to another while in Japan?
 You don’t have to carry your luggage everywhere!
 You can either send it to the next destination or store it in a coin locker.
-I have elaborated more about this in my Japan travel guide “Handling your luggage in Japan” section, so be sure to check it out!

-5. Using coin lockers at Kyoto Station – Please also be aware that the lockers are first come first serve, and they may be all taken up if you’re at a popular train station like Kyoto.
+5. Using coin lockers at Kyoto Station – Please be aware that the coin lockers are first come first serve, and they may be all taken up if you’re at a popular train station like Kyoto.
 To ensure you have a space, pack in the morning and store your luggage first.
 On my first visit to Kyoto, I was not able to get any lockers at the Kyoto station since I was arriving after most hotel guests had checked out.
 I ended up having to carry my backpack everywhere around Kyoto.

 Carrying my backpack throughout Gion in Kyoto